 Which specific click map desktop interactions are included and not included?

 - The following desktop interactions are included in click maps:

 - Left or main click

 - The following desktop interactions are NOT included in click maps:

 - Other Apple gestures

 There are a few ways in which you can share insights from click maps.

 Select Share from the results page of your test to generate a test link to share with anyone (if available on your account), or email the test to logged-in team members directly from the UserTesting platform.
 Read more about how to share test results.

 Note: This method will share the entire test, not just click maps.

 You can also export your test results to an Excel file you share with your team by selecting Export to Excel under Options.
 However, note that the click maps visualization will not show up in your export.
-Instead, the export will show data for specific participants, like time on task, clicks, pages, and unique pages.
+Instead, the export will show data for specific contributors, like time on task, clicks, pages, and unique pages.
 Read more about how to export test results.